 Padres Pedal the Cause continues the fight against cancer through the announcement of a new wave of funding for local cancer research.
-Six translational research teams, comprised of members from across the region’s top NCI-designated Cancer Centers, and four clinical trials received funding to advance research that could ultimately lead to cures for cancer.
+Six translational research teams, comprised of members from across the region’s top NCI-designated Cancer Centers, and five clinical trials received funding to advance research that could ultimately lead to cures for cancer.
 Funding for the ten new projects came from Padres Pedal the Cause’s 2017 fundraising efforts, which netted more than $2.4 million to benefit basic science and clinical research teams from Moores Cancer Center at UC San Diego Health, Salk Institute for Biological Studies, Sanford Burnham Prebys Medical Discovery Institute and Rady Children’s Hospital – San Diego.

 To date, Padres Pedal the Cause has funded 48 translational cancer research projects, including the six just announced, that are in the beginning stages of research collection.
-Additionally, and for the first time, Padres Pedal the Cause included funding for four investigator-initiated clinical trials, targeting breast, prostate, lung and gastrointestinal cancers.
+Additionally, and for the first time, Padres Pedal the Cause included funding for five investigator-initiated clinical trials, targeting breast, prostate, lung and gastrointestinal cancers.

 “Padres Pedal the Cause is committed to building a world without cancer, and we are delighted to invest in research in both the start-up phase of data collection and in the clinical trial phase to test new or different approaches to cancer treatments,” said Executive Director Anne Marbarger.
-“The four clinical trials selected are exploring the efficacies of novel therapies for some of the most common cancers, and can help these therapies move into standard practice for lifesaving cancer treatments for the greater community.”
+“The five clinical trials selected are exploring the efficacies of novel therapies for some of the most common cancers, and can help these therapies move into standard practice for lifesaving cancer treatments for the greater community.”

 Barbara Parker, MD, breast oncologist and senior deputy director of cancer medicine at Moores Cancer Center has engaged in one of the clinical trials with fellow medical oncologist and breast cancer specialist, Rebecca Shatsky, MD.
 Their research will combine the novel antibody Cirmtuzumab with the chemotherapy drug Paclitaxel to measure the effectiveness in reducing or eradicating breast cancer stem cells and tumors.